 3.4.14.
-Disabling Autorun Mode
+Removal from Autorun Mode

-When PRO-A0xV36 is set in MPLCAN operation mode, by default after power-on it enters automatically in Autorun mode.
-In this mode, if the drive has in its local EEPROM a valid MPL application (motion program), this is automatically executed as soon as the motor supply $V{\text{MOT}}$ is turned on.
+When PRO-A08V48x-PE is set in MPLCAN operation mode, it enters by default after power on in Autorun mode, if the drive has in its local EEPROM a valid MPL application (motion program), this is automatically executed as soon as the motor supply V{MOT} is turned on.

-In order to disable Autorun mode, there are 2 methods:
+In order to remove the drive from Autorun, you have 2 ways:

-- a) Software by writing value 0x0001 in first EEPROM location at address 0x4000 - b) Hardware by temporary connecting all digital Hall inputs to GND, during the power-on for about 1 second, until the green LED is turned on, as shown in Figure 3.29.
+- a) Software by writing value 0x0001 in first EEPROM location, from address 0x4000; - b) Hardware by temporary connecting all digital Hall inputs to GND, during the power on for about 1s (until the green led is turned on), as shown in Figure 3.29.
 This option is particularly useful when it is not possible to communicate with the drive.